ionutbalosin/java-application-security-practices/06-PRACTICE-Security-Testing.md

 ---

 ### 🕵️‍♂️ Dynamic Application Security Testing

-A **Dynamic Application Security Testing (DAST)** tool analyzes running applications to detect potential security issues without requiring access to the source code.
-It is particularly effective for uncovering vulnerabilities in web applications and APIs in real time.

 [The Zed Attack Proxy (ZAP)](https://github.com/zaproxy/zaproxy) is an open-source DAST tool specifically designed for identifying vulnerabilities in applications during runtime.